 Here's a no-brainer that goes back to the days when libraries were invented.
 But you have to get there early as it's first come, first served.
 Some college libraries allow you to take out textbooks for an entire semester while others require you use them in-house.
 It depends on whether you think saving the money is worth the hassle.

 Textbook Media hooks advertisers up with students by planting ad copy betwixt the stuff you have to read throughout the semester.
 Fill out a short survey and advertisements tailored for you are placed within the textbook.
-Then you just download the mash-up and pay either nothing or a nominal fee.
+Then you just download the mash-up and pay a nominal fee.

 Your source for everything...everything...has long sold and bought textbooks.
-Amazon has a great deal going right now for students: Buy select MacBooks and save up to $200 on textbooks.
-Current students with a valid .edu email address are eligible to receive free two-day shipping for one year.
+Current students with a valid .edu email address are eligible to receive a free six-month trial of Amazon Student, which includes free two-day shipping, exclusive deals, and thousands of streaming video titles.

 It takes some coordinating, but if your friends are organized it's possible to share textbooks and split the cost.
 This also works well with study groups.
 Just make sure everyone kicks in their fair share before you put cash on the line.